Mom's journey

 I feel as though we have grown up together.
 In a way, we did!
 My Mom was only 15 & my Dad 21, when they eloped to Georgia from Florida.
 In their 55 year marriage, there were more memories in a week than some couples will have in a year.
 Their love for each other was stronger than any two people I know.
 I thank GOD for giving me all the wonderful memories too.

-I’ll never forget the look on my Mama’s face when I came home with the Army Recruiter & said, “Hey, guess what Mom?
-I enlisted in the Army, oh yeah & I’m going to Airborne School & I’m gonna be assigned to the 82nd Airborne Division!
+I'll never forget the look on my Mama's face when I came home with the Army Recruiter & said, 'Hey, guess what Mom?
+I enlisted in the Army, oh yeah & I'm going to Airborne School & I'm gonna be assigned to the 82nd Airborne Division!
 Pretty cool huh!
-And I don’t have to cut my hair….”
+And I don't have to cut my hair'.'

-She said, “You’re Gonna do What!!”
+She said, 'You're Gonna do What!!'

 That was in 1988.
 By Aug 8, 1990, I was in the Gulf War.
 Back home in Florida, my Mom started a 'Desert Moms', to support the troops deployed during Operation Desert Shield Desert.
 This support group got recognition from not only local news channels, but from ABC, CNN, MSNBC, to name a few.